 Like MailChimp, Campaign Monitor does allow the ability for its customers to disable link tracking and image downloading, but unlike MailChimp, they must request it from their Compliance department.
 Coywolf uses Campaign Monitor for its ESP, so I contacted their Compliance team to request that it be activated for our account and also to find out why customers have to ask permission not to track clicks and images.
 In their reply to me, they couldn’t go into any details, but they did provide some insight into the reasoning behind the process.

 We are always happy to enable this for legitimate use, but we have made the decision not to open this up to all customers by default, in an effort to mitigate any potential abuse.

-Terry Godier, an experienced email marketer, and Founder of Conversion Gold and IndieMailer, said the type of abuse Campaign Monitor was likely referring to was the use of harmful links.
+Terry Godier, an experienced email marketer, and Founder of Panoply and IndieMailer, said the type of abuse Campaign Monitor was likely referring to was the use of harmful links.
 Godier stated that “ESPs likely discourage it because they want to have the ability to disable links identified by spam after they’ve been sent.”

 MailChimp and Campaign Monitor both require their customers to have a history of sent campaigns before they disable link tracking.
 MailChimp also echoed Godier’s reasoning, stating in their documentation that its requirement is meant to

 The open rate is essential for ESPs and marketers because it enables them to judge the quality of email lists.
 Tracking clicks is also vital because it’s used to measure the effectiveness of campaigns and verify unrecorded opens.
 The biggest issue is what personally identifiable data, if any, should be recorded and reported.